-If you are new to the PEIA PPB Plan and have been receiving medical treatment from an out of state provider, you may be concerned that your care will be interrupted in your move to this Plan.
-To assist participants receiving treatment for serious medical conditions from out-of-state or out-of-network providers, PEIA has a Transition of Care (TOC) program.
-If you qualify for TOC, you can continue to receive medical treatment from a non-network provider during a transition period specified by UMR and be covered at the in-network benefit level.
+If you are new to the PEIA PPB Plan and have been receiving medical treatment from an out-of-state provider, you may be concerned that your care will be interrupted in your move to this Plan.
+To assist participants receiving treatment for serious medical conditions from out-of-state providers, PEIA has a Transition of Care (TOC) program.
+If you qualify for TOC, you can continue to receive medical treatment from a non-network provider during a transition period specified by UMR and be covered at the innetwork benefit level.